logoApps documentation

 Change my requests fields Jira Service Management

-1. Column toggle makes the field visible as a column on the Requests page and enables for changing access to it.
-By default, everyone can choose a field as a column if the toggle is on.
+1. Column toggle makes the field visible as a column on the page with requests.
+By default, every user of Requests page can choose a field as Column if the toggle is on.
+It’s also possible to restrict column’s visibility to particular entities by setting permissions.

-2. Criteria toggle makes the field visible as a filtering criteria on the Requests page and enables for changing access to it.
-By default, everyone can choose a field as criteria if the toggle is on.
+2. Filtering criteria toggle makes the field visible as filtering criteria on the page with requests.
+By default, every user of Requests page can choose a field as Filtering criteria if the toggle is on.
+It’s also possible to restrict the visibility of criteria to particular entities by setting permissions.

 Note

-By adding users, groups, organizations or scopes to the permission pools in different sections, you can give or restrict access to various elements on the Requests page.
+By adding particular users, groups, organizations or scopes to the permission pools in different sections of Fields configuration, you can give or restrict access to the following elements of Requests page:

 Columns

-You can make the field visible for selected customers as a column on the Requests page.
+By enabling a field as Column you can make the field visible for selected users.
+As a result, it will be displayed as a column on the list with requests.

 Steps